Crypt-Guard/CryptGuard/README.md

 ### Decrypting Files
   - Select the decrypt option and enter the correct password.
 The file will be restored with its original extension (e.g., .txt, .jpg, etc.).
+  - Use the graphical file selection window to locate and select encrypted files and their metadata files.

 --------------------------------------------------------------------------------
 ## 📖 Documentation